Keiwen/maule_player/README.md

 store your media files, it will create a link.
 Application will have access to all files without having them in both places.

-!!
-TODO !! script to symlink in media_lib
+You can execute the script included in bin folder ``add_media_symlink.bat`` as administrator.
+This script will prompt for the targeted folder, the name of the link, and then will create the symlink.

-Open a command interface in application folder and run
+Once medias are added in Media Lib, open a command interface in application folder and run

 ``php bin/console app:import-tracks``